trishakaore/DSA-Mini-Project-Group-No-14/README.md

 Our project also accomodates storage of users and the block chain in files.
 These can be used to backup data.
 Implementation is done through file handling, and lends itself to easily dealing with large amounts of users and transactions.

-                                                   Running the program:
+                                                   **Running the program**

+1. For the testcases we have set number of users to be created to 100 and number of transactions to 1250.
+If you wish to change these values then
-1. Open create_users.c, and change UserNum to the number of users required.
+   - Open ```create_users.c```, and change UserNum to the number of users required.
+The program can handle 9000 users at max, but we recommend not exceeding 5000 to ensure smoother functioning.
-2. Run gcc create_users.c -o create_users
-3. Run ./create_users > input_users.txt
-4. Run gcc main.c -o main to compile the main program.
-5. Run ./main < input_users.txt

-6. Open create_transactions.c, change TranNum to required number of transactions such that 2*TranNum/UserNum < 60
+   - Open ```create_transactions.c```, change TranNum to required number of transactions such that 2*TranNum/UserNum < 60
-7. Run gcc create_transactions.c -o create_transactions
-8. Run ./create_transactions > input_transactions.txt
-9. Run ./main < input_transactions.txt
+2. Run ```make project```.
+This loads randomly generated users and performs transactions with these users from ```create_users.c``` and ```create_transactions.c``` into the backup files.

-10. You may now run ./main
+3. You may now run ```./main```
-11. Enter 'y' to load all the data that was just generated into the program
+4. Enter 'y' to load all the data that was just generated into the program
-12. Now all the other functions may be used as required.
+5. Now all the other functions may be used as required.
+New users may be added manually.
+Do not use the createusers.c, or the previous data will be wiped.
+6. Similarly transactions may also be performed.
-13. To save changes to files when exiting, enter 'y' again when prompted.
+7. To save changes to files when exiting, enter 'y' again when prompted.
 If 'y' is not entered then all the transactions made and users added in that run of the program will not be saved to files.

                                                               Thank You